Episode 42: Extreme Ownership (Leadership Lessons From A Navy SEAL)

 • Ego is diminished when you don’t care who gets the credit

-3 See mistakes as learning opportunities
+3 See mistakes as learning opportunities:

 • Leaders who practice extreme ownership see failures as learning opportunities rather than setbacks.